hjbolus/Mathematical-Logic-Through-Python/README.md

 `Out [1]: [{'q': False, 'p': False}, {'q': False, 'p': True}, {'q': True, 'p': False}, {'q': True, 'p': True}]`

-By evaluating a given function over these, functions implemented in the Semantics file can perform tasks like determining if a given formula is a contradiction, tautology, or satisfiable; or determine if an inference rule is sound.
+By evaluating a given function over these, functions implemented in the file semantics.py can perform tasks like determining if a given formula is a contradiction, tautology, or satisfiable; or determine if an inference rule is sound.
 The function print_truth_table() prints a truth table for any formula.

 `In [2]: formula = Formula.parse('~(q&p)')`